 The IP address, fully qualified domain name (FQDN) or URL of the service.

-The certificate payload used to authorize connections to the service.
+The certificate payload used to authorise connections to the service.